big213/nodejs-jomql-api-starter/README.md

 firebase init
 ```

 Set up the environment.
 Example env file in `env.json.example`.
 Only works with MySQL at the moment.
+Exclude `mysql.socketpath` from your env file if not connecting via socket.

 Install dependencies